 Right now, the new is you, but someday not to long from now you will gradually become the old and be cleared away.
 Sorry to be so dramatic, but it’s quite true.
 Your time is limited; so don’t waste it living someone else’s life.

 I just spent 30 minutes to transcribe these notes, only to find out it had already been done! (lol) It’s ok, I’ve now committed these thoughts to memory.

 Here is the full-length (15 min) video.

-Whereas, I disagree with Steve Jobs on his (apparent) religious beliefs, and I wish he had lived with a different giving philosophy, I am shocked and deeply saddened at his death.
+Whereas, I disagree with Steve Jobs’ (apparent) religious beliefs, and I wish he had lived with a different giving philosophy, I am deeply saddened with his death.

 This man’s brilliant leadership inspired the world.
 He definitely inspired me.
-Steve Jobs, in my opinion was one of the greatest leaders of the past century or two.
+In my opinion, Steve Jobs was one of the greatest leaders of this past century.
 He was a legend.

 This blog is not just about Steve Jobs being an inspirational person.
-It’s about YOU!
+It’s about YOU too!

-I ask you, with the words of Steve Jobs, “If today were the last day of YOUR life, would YOU want to do what YOU’RE about to do today?”
+I ask you, in the words of Steve Jobs, “If today were the last day of your life, would YOU want to do what you’re about to do today?”